tholden/dynareOBC/README.md

    in later steps of its solution procedure.

 [OPTIONS] include:
- * accuracy=0|1|2 (default: 1)
+ * global
-      If accuracy=0, dynareOBC assumes that agents are "surprised" by the existence of the bound.
-      At order=1, this is equivalent to a perfect foresight solution to the model.
-      If accuracy=1, dynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound.
-However, they do not take into account the risk of hitting the bound in the far future.
-      If accuracy=2, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
+      Without this, dynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound, but they do not take into account the risk of hitting the bound in the far future.
+With the global option, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
 Note that this is significantly slower.
+       * shadowshocknumbermultiplier=NUMBER (default: the order of approximation) The number of shocks with which to approximate the distribution of each shadow shock innovation, when using global.
+       * shadowapproximatingorder=NUMBER (default: the order of approximation) The order with which to approximate the expected component of each shadow shock, when using global.
+       * maxiterations=NUMBER (default: 1000)
+            The maximum number of iterations of the global fixed-point algorithm.
+       * fixedpointacceleration
+            Enables an accelerated fixed-point algorithm, when using global.
+Works only for very well behaved problems, when starting close to the solution.
+       * resume
+            Resumes an interrupted solution iteration, when using global.
-       * maxcubaturedegree=NUMBER (default: 3)
+ * maxcubaturedegree=NUMBER (default: 7)
-            Specifies the degree of polynomial which should be integrated exactly, when accuracy>0.
+      Specifies the degree of polynomial which will be integrated exactly in the highest degree, cubature performed.
 Values above 51 are treated as equal to 51.
+ * nocubature
+      Speeds up dynareOBC by assuming that agents are "surprised" by the existence of the bound.
+      At order=1, this is equivalent to a perfect foresight solution to the model.
  * fastcubature
       Causes dynareOBC to ignore the value specified in maxcubaturedegree, and to instead use a degree 3 rule without negative weights, but involving evaluations further from the origin.
  * maxcubaturedimension=NUMBER (default: infinity)
-            The maximum dimension over which to integrate, when accuracy>0.
+      The maximum dimension over which to integrate.
  * firstorderconditionalcovariance
-            When accuracy>0 and order>1 (possibly with firstorderaroundrss or firstorderaroundmean), by default, dynareOBC uses a second order approximation of the conditional covariance.
+      When order>1 (possibly with firstorderaroundrss or firstorderaroundmean), by default, dynareOBC uses a second order approximation of the conditional covariance.
       This option specifies that a first order approximation should be used instead.
-       * shadowshocknumbermultiplier=NUMBER (default: the order of approximation) The number of shocks with which to approximate the distribution of each shadow shock innovation, when accuracy=2.
-       * shadowapproximatingorder=NUMBER (default: the order of approximation) The order with which to approximate the expected component of each shadow shock, when accuracy=2.
-       * maxiterations=NUMBER (default: 1000)
-            The maximum number of iterations of the accuracy=2 fixed-point algorithm.
-       * fixedpointacceleration
-            Enables an accelerated fixed-point algorithm, when accuracy=2.
-Works only for very well behaved problems, when starting close to the solution.
-       * resume
-            Resumes an interrupted semi-global solution iteration, when accuracy=2.
  * timetoescapebounds=NUMBER (default: 10)
       The number of periods following a shock after which the model is expected to be away from any occasionally binding constraints.
-When accuracy>0, this also controls the number of periods of uncertainty over which we integrate.
+This also controls the number of periods of uncertainty over which we integrate.
  * timetoreturntosteadystate=NUMBER (default: requested IRF length)
       The number of periods in which to verify that the constraints are not being violated.
  * firstorderaroundrss